websight-io/howlite/README.md

 Howlite is a sample component library for the [WebSight CMS](https://www.websight.io/).
 You can try it together with a demo site.
 Check the [Getting Started](https://www.websight.io/getting-started/) page for information on how to run a local instance in 5 minutes.
 You may find an [authoring guide for the components](https://www.websight.io/guides/authoring/howlite/) handy too.

 ## Modules
-- `core` - components logic for Howlite
+- `core` - components related code and scripts
-- `ui.apps` - components content for Howlite
-- `ui.frontend` - front-end for Howlite
+- `ui.frontend` - front-end build
 - `tests` - responsible for the automatic validation of the Howlite components
     - `content` - the minimal set of components and pages used during testing
     - `end-to-end` - end-to-end tests validating both Howlite components on authoring and publication